IRIS Abu Mahdi al-Muhandis

-IRIS Abu Mahdi al-Muhandis is an Iranian missile corvette with hull number PC313-01.
-It is the lead ship of the of missile corvettes.
+IRIS Abu Mahdi al-Muhandis was an Iranian missile corvette with hull number PC313-01.
+It was the lead ship of the of missile corvettes.
 It is the third indigenous high-aspect-ratio twin-hull (HARTH) class of vessel unveiled on 6 January 2024 in Bandar Abbas by Iran after the Shahid Nazeri class commissioned in 2016 and commissioned in 2022.
-The lead ship is named after Abu Mahdi al-Muhandis who was the former deputy head of Iraq's Popular Mobilization Units, and was assassinated alongside Qasem Soleimani in the US drone strike on 3 January 2020.
-Like the other 2twoclass of ships, this ship is also in service with IRGC.
+The lead ship was named after Abu Mahdi al-Muhandis who was the former deputy head of Iraq's Popular Mobilization Units, and was assassinated alongside Qasem Soleimani in the US drone strike on 3 January 2020.
+Like the other two classes of ships, this ship was also in service with IRGC.

 Design

 Abu Mahdi al-Muhandis, like the s profits from a catamaran design and features stealth capabilities, aimed at eluding enemy detection, but is half the size of the latter.
 The special design of the missile boat makes it difficult for enemy radar and reconnaissance systems to detect its presence in the waters.
 Unlike the other two HARTH classes in service with IRGC, this ship lacks proper aviation facility and can only handle VTOL unmanned aerial vehicles (UAVs).